sommarskog/sql-docs/docs/t-sql/statements/create-external-table-transact-sql.md

   - [Dynamic Data Masking](../../relational-databases/security/dynamic-data-masking.md) on external table columns.
   - Cursors are not supported for external tables in Azure SQL Database.

-- **Only literal predicates** Only literal predicates defined in a query can be pushed down to the external data source.
+- **Only literal predicates**: Only literal predicates defined in a query can be pushed down to the external data source.
 This is unlike linked servers and accessing where predicates determined during query execution can be used, that is, when used in conjunction with a nested loop in a query plan.
 This will often lead to the whole external table being copied locally and then joined.

    In the following example, if `External.Orders` is an external table and `Customer` is a local table, the query copies the entire external table locally because the predicate needed isn't known at compile time.